akash3461/akash3461/README.md

 ### ⭐ Thanks for visiting my profile!

-*"Learning continuously, building consistently, and solving real-world problems with AI and Data."*
+**Learning • Building • Sharing • Growing**

-If you find my projects useful, consider giving them a ⭐.
+If you enjoy my work, consider ⭐ starring a repository or following my journey.

 🚀 Happy Coding!